ethereum-oasis-op/L2/workitems/tokenlist/README.md

 ## Status

+The Token List specification is in **Draft** status per PGB vote on 03/08/2023.

-The Token List specification is in **Draft Release** status per PGB vote on 11/30/2022.
+Until 3/8/2023: The Token List specification is in **Draft Release** status per PGB vote on 11/30/2022.

 ## Components